ayubkhan11/Whatsapp-Bulk-Message-Sender/README.md

+Note: This is a example of what can be done using automation.
+Don't Use this to send bulk messages it may lead to account restriction as its against whatsapp rules

 # 💬 WhatsApp Automation by CoderzWeb

 A modern Python application that automates WhatsApp message sending — including **text, media, and multiple contacts** — powered by **Selenium** and **CustomTkinter**.